Rooney, Bryan. “Emergency Powers in Democracies and International Conflict.” Forthcoming, Journal of Conflict Resolution

 Please contact me or Matthew DiLorenzo for the latest version of this paper.

-The Content, Causes, and Measurement of Emergency Powers in Democratic States
+The Origins of Emergency Powers in Democratic States

-This article discusses the content and causes of emergency powers in democratic states.
-It makes two main contributions.
-First, it introduces the Democratic Emergency Powers (DEP) Dataset, which codifies formal rules of institutional change during periods of emergency for all democracies from 1800 to 2012.
-These data are important because often state institutions in times of emergency differ dramatically from those in times of relative calm, and this influences government decision-making during times of crisis.
-I discuss the collection process and develop a measure of the latent strength in each of these emergency provisions.
-I compare the results with Polity scores, and find virtually no relationship.
-Second, this article examines the determinants of emergency power strength in democratic nations cross nationally.
+This article discusses the origins of emergency powers in democratic states.
+Using data on emergency powers that codifies formal rules of institutional change during periods of emergency for all democracies from 1800 to 2012, the article examines the determinants of emergency power strength in democratic nations cross nationally.
 I find that previous and current conflict experience influence emergency power provision and strength, but also that domestic determinants have an impact on the types of instruments states institutionalize for times of emergency.

 Please contact me for the latest version of this paper.